 Skills to provide evidence-based individual, group, and couples counseling

-Knowledge of systemic issues that impact mental health outcomes for marginalized groups
+Knowledge of systematic issues that impact mental health outcomes for marginalized groups

 Knowledge of best practices and trends in multicultural therapy